MihirMehta5695/ReactUdemyCourse/README.md

 ## First React Assignment:

-- [ ]   Create TWO new components: UserInput and UserOutput
+- [x] Create TWO new components: UserInput and UserOutput
-- [ ]   UserInput should hold an input element, UserOutput two paragraphs
+- [-] UserInput should hold an input element, UserOutput two paragraphs
 - [ ] Output multiple UserOutput components in the App component (any paragraph texts of your choice)
 - [ ] Pass a username (of your choice) to UserOutput via props and display it there
 - [ ] Add state to the App component <i> (=> the username) </i> and pass the username to the UserOutput component